 Baltimore, MD 21205

 Dr. Paul Watkins is a research scientist at the Kennedy Krieger Institute.
 He is also a professor of neurology at the Johns Hopkins University School of Medicine.
-He has held joint appointments in the Department of Biological Chemistry since 1992 and in the Center for Human Nutrition in the Department of International Health at the Johns Hopkins Bloomberg School of Public Health since 1994, and the Oncology Center since 2011.
+He has held joint appointments in the Department of Biological Chemistry since 1992, the Center for Human Nutrition in the Department of International Health at the Johns Hopkins Bloomberg School of Public Health since 1994, and the Oncology Center since 2011.

 Dr. Watkins did his undergraduate, graduate and medical training at Johns Hopkins, receiving a medical degree and doctoral degree in biochemistry in 1978.
 In the years which followed, he served as both a research associate and medical staff fellow at the National Institutes of Health, as well as commissioned officer service for the United States Public Health Service.